jrhea/bashquiat/rlp/README.md

 # RLP in Bash

 This code implements the RLP specification in Bash.
-This uses pure Bash where possible, but in some cases I was forced to use core-utils like `bc` and `sed` in certain cases.
+This uses pure Bash where possible, but in some cases I was forced to use core-utils like `bc` and `sed`.

 > Note: This was written and tested on Linux so no guarantees that it will work on MacOS